Løyesaum on Velevotter

 The Lord Grey Banners

 In l906, Lord Albert Henry George Grey, then governor-general of Canada, called on friends and relatives to design and embroider banners depicting St. George, patron saint of England, for distribution to Canada’s educational institutions.
-Although some are still on display today, the banners had been largely forgotten
+Although some are still on display today, the banners have been largely forgotten

 until they were rediscovered in l996.